joseph-farruggio/joeyfarruggio.com-2022/src/blog/acf-block-controls.md

 ---

 ## Create a more consistent editing experience
 I was really excited when Elliot Codon launched ACF blocks back in 2019.
-However, I was concerned with the difference in the editing experience between when commingling ACF and Core blocks.
+However, I was concerned with the difference in the editing experience  when commingling ACF and Core blocks.
 I saw this in two ways:

 1. **The way you edit your content is different.** </br>Rich editing UIs for Core blocks and custom fields for ACF bocks.
 1. **The UI for sidebar controls were completely different.** </br>ACF and Core blocks had very different UIs for controls.
 From color pickers to radio inputs, everything was different.

 ACF blocks, and the block editor as a whole, have come a long way since then.
 We're getting closer to providing a better, more consistent editing experience.
 In a future guide I'll cover `<InnerBlocks>` and how we can insert Core blocks into a parent ACF block as children.
-This will help with address point #1 above, but in this guide I'll cover how to enable Core sidebar controls in your ACF block.
+This will help with addressing point #1 above, but in this guide I'll cover how to enable Core sidebar controls in your ACF block.

 ## Block Controls

-We'll be enabling controls for our block's `block.json` file inside of the `supports` object. <span class="hidden xl:inline">Feel free to use the table of contents to the right to jump around and learn about a block control that interests you.</span>
+We'll be enabling controls within our block's `block.json` file. <span class="hidden xl:inline">Feel free to use the table of contents to the right to jump around and learn about a block control that interests you.</span>

 ### Alignment
 Alignment lets you side the width of your block or center it.
 Alignment should come enabled by default, but we'll set the pattern of defining our block's capabilities here.